Climate Change

 Notes:

-(1) The percentage of our total energy consumption accounted for by renewable energy in FY2022 was 0.1%.
+(1) The percentage of our total energy consumption accounted for by renewable energy in FY2023 was 0.3%.

-(2) Subjects are Kioxia Corporation, Kioxia Iwate Corporation and SSSTC (SSSTC results are in respect of the period from FY2021 onward).
+(2) Subjects are Kioxia Corporation, Kioxia Iwate Corporation and SSSTC.

 Scope 1 + Scope 2 Emissions (t-CO2)